1 9 8 2 (USA)

 13 x 60 minute episodes

-Former military intelligence officer and Korean War veteran Brian Devlin (Rock Hudson) is now wealthy, affluent and the director of the Performing Arts Center in Los Angeles.
+Former military intelligence officer and Korean War veteran Brian Devlin (Rock Hudson) is now wealthy, a connoisseur, a slick dresser and the director of the Performing Arts Center in Los Angeles.

 Into his life comes Nick Corsello (Jack Scalia), a 28-year-old struggling private eye who works as a racquetball pro at a health club when he isn’t detecting.

 It turns out that Nick is Brian’s son – a son he never knew he had.
 He was born during the Korean War after Brian’s brief affair with a French woman named Nicole Corsello.
 Brian was transferred to Berlin before he knew of Nicole’s pregnancy.